arulselvy-cse/python-basics-practice/README.md

 # python-basics-practice
 Python Basics Practice
-Learned Python data types (int, float, string, boolean)
+Learned input() and if/else conditions